petermarl/blog-bundle/README.md

 # FlowFusionBlogBundle

-The FlowFusion BlogBundle is a part of the FlowFusion Symfony Bundle Collection by webworks nürnberg.
+The FlowFusion BlogBundle is a part of the FlowFusion Symfony Bundle collection by webworks nürnberg.

-Feel free to contribute on https://git.webworks-nuernberg.de/flowfusion/blog-bundle

 ## Getting started with FlowFusionBlogBundle